Rachael's First Week

 Rachael’s First Week resources and educational programs were developed through the vision of Angi Fiege, MD, an Indiana University Health Emergency Medicine, Critical Care, Trauma, ICU, physician, following the death of her daughter, Rachael Fiege, an incoming freshman at Indiana University.

-Rachael’s First WEek Programs
+Rachael’s First Week live!
+Programs

 Our high school program was created to help with the transition from life after high school.
 We strive to equip teens with the skills and knowledge to make good decisions.